sbettid/bot_interpreter/README.md

 ## Usage

-To start the bot interpreter, open a terminal window in the root folder of the project and execute the following command:
-`node bot.js path_to_json_file` where path_to_json_file is the path to your json file specifying the decision tree.
+Bot Interpreter is CLI that accepts as input the JSON specification of a decision tree and/or the following options:

+`Options:
+  -V, --version                output the version number -t, --tree <file_path>       file path to the exported json decision tree -q, --questions <file_path>  file path to the question specification file -h, --help                   output usage information`

-For example, we can use one of the sample graphs provided with the tool and test our both using the following command:
+For example, we can use one of the sample graphs provided with the tool and its questions file to test our both using the following command:

-`node bot.js test_tree.json`
+`node bot.js - t examples/test_tree.json -q examples/test_questions.txt`

+We can also pass the JSON specification directly in the console without specifying any options, but this is more platform dependent since the JSON specification should be enclosed in double quotes (") and those used inside it, for example to specify the labels, should be escaped according to the OS specification.
+The ideal usage of this feature is to combine it with our CustomJ48 extension of the J48 algorithm of the Weka library.
+CustomJ48 generates correctly the JSON specification already escaped so that can be used in the console using the command substituion techniques (for examples and more references see: ....).

-After the bot application has started, we can connect to it and start talking!
+After the bot application has started, we can connect to it and start chatting!
 The application will dump on the console the address and port used on the local machine and that can be used for the connection.

 If you are using, as suggested, the Bot Framework Emulator, it is possible to simply connect to the application using a chat-fashion interface and then save the configuration to a file for faster future connections.